-In addition to admissions requirements, students must complete 90 units of study with an average of C (a GPA of 2.0).
-In order to receive credit for a course, students must complete at least 80 percent of the regularly scheduled class hours in an in-person class or at least 80% of verifiable academic engagement required in each distance-learning course in which the student is enrolled.
+In addition to admissions requirements, students must complete 90 units of study with an average of C (a grade point average of 2.0).
+In order to receive credit for a course, students must complete at least 80% of academic engagement in regularly scheduled class hours in an in-person class or at least 80% of verifiable academic engagement required in each distance-learning course in which the student is enrolled.

 Students graduating with a Juris Doctor degree will be able to:

-- demonstrate a basic knowledge of the law in key areas tested on the California Bar Exam by obtaining a grade of C or higher on a class examination.
+- Demonstrate a basic knowledge of the law in key areas tested on the California Bar Exam by obtaining a grade of C or higher on a class examination.

-- identify legal issues and formulate legal theories that apply to the facts of a described situation or problem in the content area as demonstrated by successful performance on an examination.
+- Identify and formulate the legal issues and theories that apply to the facts of a described situation or problem in the content area as demonstrated by successful performance on an examination.

-- compare case law to a given set of facts, using it to determine the appropriate action as demonstrated by written case briefs and participation in classroom discussion.
+- Compare case law to a given set of facts, using it to determine the appropriate action as demonstrated by written case briefs and participation in classroom discussion.

-- integrate biblical principles with content area topics by classroom discussion and/or assignments.
+- Integrate biblical principles to content area topics by classroom discussion and/or assignments.

 Master of Legal Studies Overview

 The Master of Legal Studies degree program is a 30-unit online degree program.
-Students complete a core curriculum of 15 units and must choose from one of six 15-unit tracks for a total of 30 units.
+Students complete a core curriculum of 15 units and must choose from one of various 15-unit tracks for a total of 30 units.
 The available tracks are: Alternative Dispute Resolution, Bioethics, Church and Ministry Management, Contracts and Negotiation, Criminal Justice, General Legal Studies, Human Resources Management, Human Rights, and Nonprofit Organizations.
 Courses are offered on a modular schedule beginning every eighth week.
 The program is designed to be completed within two years.

-Students graduating with a Master of Arts degree in Legal Studies will be able to:
+Students graduating with a Master of Legal Studies degree will be able to: